arXiv/arxiv-docs/source/help/submit/index.md

 ## (La)TeX changes &mdash; April 2024

 We will soon be rolling out changes to how arXiv process (La)TeX subbmissions.
 These changes shouldn't be noticable to most of our users.
-We will be retiring the arXiv-developed "AutoTeX' system that we've used for decades in favor of a simpler, more straight-foward process of convering (La)TeX submissions to PDFs..
+We will be retiring the arXiv-developed "AutoTeX' system that we've used for decades in favor of a simpler, more straightforward process of converting (La)TeX submissions to PDFs.

  * The AutoTeX would try different versions of TeX to see which one successfully builds a PDF.
 Going forward we will only use the version of TeX currently used by arXiv
    * Our plan is that arXivs "current" version closely tracck the annual TeX Live releases.
 In the past, we've often gone a few years between TeX updates